AMI2 banner

 AMI What You Need to Know Video Thumbnail

-As part of our ongoing system-wide improvements to ensure efficient delivery of safe, high-quality water to the residents we serve, the Palm Beach County Water Utilities Department (PBCWUD) will ramp up a system-wide upgrade in August 2018.
+As part of our ongoing system-wide improvements to ensure efficient delivery of safe, high-quality water to the residents we serve, the Palm Beach County Water Utilities Department (PBCWUD) conducted a system-wide upgrade across the utility sevice area.

 Advanced Metering Infrastructure (AMI) provides our residents with an improved meter read and billing accuracy.
 This state-of-the-art technology will provide water usage data in real time and detect leaks or issues immediately, leading to a faster response time and an increase in consumer satisfaction.